phyletica/ecoevolity/docs/yaml-config.rst

                 weight: 1.0
                 scale: 0.02

-These settings control the "global" MCMC operator.
+These settings control the "global" MCMC operators.
 The weights are relative and control how often each operator is used.
 For example, an operator with ``weight: 2`` will be used twice as often (on average) than an operator with ``weight: 1``.
 ``Mixer`` and ``Scaler`` operators have a ``scale`` parameter, which